kammitama5/kammitama5.github.io/_posts/2018-7-11-Wednesday-July-11th.md

  - It's often difficult to know where to *start* in a large code-base, also.
 I have found myself asking over and over again in the meetings for GSoC "where do I start?" or "Which one should I work on first?" based on the general agenda.
 I really think if I listened to Gabe's suggestion of writing everything down and asking questions to myself that this will become more apparent to me over time.
+It would also help in cementing my thought process when I have to come back to a code-base several days afterwards; I can revisit my thoughts and my reasoning.

 ## Of course he has a blog post...
  - In true Gabe-style, he has a blog post that he recommended to me called ["How to Desugar Haskell Code"](http://www.haskellforall.com/2014/10/how-to-desugar-haskell-code.html)